How to set up a Fixed sequence automated flow

 - Confirm that you have assigned subscription plans to the products, or add a subscription plan if necessary.

-Create the Fixed sequence automated experience in your Recharge merchant portal:
+Create the Fixed sequence automated flow in your Recharge merchant portal:

 - From the merchant portal, click Products and select Automate.